suyinwb/World_Weather_Analysis/README.md

 ## Background

-Creating a community outreach website for middle school STEM students.

-My company is going to focus on climate change, and since you know how to use Matplotlib, you decide to create some visualizations that showcase the weather parameters you retrieved with changing latitude for the 500-plus cities from all over the world.
-The students will then be able to use these visualizations to explore how weather parameters change based on latitude.

 Jack loves the PlanMyTrip app.
 Beta testers love it too.
 And, as with any new product, they’ve recommended a few changes to take the app to the next level.
 Specifically, they recommend adding the weather description to the weather data you’ve already retrieved in this module.
 Then, I will have the beta testers use input statements to filter the data for their weather preferences, which will be used to identify potential travel destinations and nearby hotels.
 From the list of potential travel destinations, the beta tester will choose four cities to create a travel itinerary.
-Finally, using the Google Maps Directions API, you will create a travel route between the four cities as well as a marker layer map.
+Finally, using the Google Maps Directions API, I will create a travel route between the four cities as well as a marker layer map.

 ## Overview of Project
-Deliverables for the analysis of the school district:
+Deliverables for next level PlanMyTrip:
-* A high-level snapshot of the district's key metrics, presented in a table format
-* An overview of the key
+* Adding the weather description to the weather data
+* Take user input to filter data for their weather preferences
+* Weather preferences input will be used to identify potential travel destinations & hotels
+* From the potential travel destination lists, user will be able to choose 4 destinations.
+* These 4 destinations will be considered one travel itinerary and using Google Maps Directions API, will create a travel route between the four cities as well as a marker layer map.

 ### Purpose